Wilse B. Webb: Career

 Early in his career, Webb held teaching positions at the University of Tennessee and Washington University in St. Louis, and was head of the U.S. Navy's Aviation Psychology Laboratory in Pensacola, Florida.
 In 1959, he moved to the University of Florida as chairman of the psychology department.
 He remained there for the rest of his career, serving into his 90s as a Graduate Research Professor of psychology.

 His doctoral students at Florida included Peretz Lavie and Thomas Kilduff, among many others.

 Wilse B. Webb was an Honorary Life Member of the Southern Society for Philosophy and Psychology, and was its president in 1960.
 He held many responsible positions in the American Psychological Association, including serving as a member of the Communications Committee with oversight on development of a National Information System for Psychology in the early 1970s.
 The sleep community recognized his efforts and contributions to sleep and elected his an Honorary Member of the American Academy of Sleep Medicine.
 Webb died on January 15, 2018, aged 97.

 Publications

 Wilse B. Webb wrote or edited seven books and about 250 papers, mostly on the subject of sleep.
 His last known publication, at age 91, was a comment on the article Harnessing the Power of Wikipedia for Scientific Psychology.
 He said "I view this project [Wikipedia] as one of the most important in advancing the public knowledge of psychology that I have ever seen."

+Wilse B. Webb dedicated his life to research, specifically in the field of psychology involving sleep.
+His appreciation for research is that its standards specify how accurately and reliably data is collected.
+One form of data collection Webb warns his readers about is surveying the public.
+In his article “Opinion Polls and Science”, Webb warns his readers about the danger of opinion polls used as scientific data, calling it unreliable.
+Opinion surveys do not gauge behavioral or physical events, and they do not meet scientific standards.
+One example of a danger is a low response rate, which may introduce sampling bias as only those who are interested may respond - rather than a true representation of those with the health concerns under research.
+Webb concludes that while surveys have their place, they should not be equivalent to scientific data.